hashicorp/vagrant/docs/vagrantfile.md

 `config.ssh.timeout` specifies the timeout when trying to connect to the virtual environment.

-### Deprecated SSH Configuration

-These configuration keys will be completely removed in the next version of Vagrant.
-They do nothing in the current version:

-* `config.ssh.password` - Password SSH authentication has been completely
-  removed.
-This setting does nothing in the current version of Vagrant.

 ## config.vm

 Vm settings are used when creating new virtual machines to alert Vagrant about how they